tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-02-27-Toying-with-Context-Managers.md

 {% highlight python %}
 with format_disk("/dev/sda1") as d1, format_disk("/dev/sdb1") as d2:
     while not d1.is_done() or not d2.is_done():
-        print "%s is being formatted, %d%% completed" % (d1.devfile, d1.get_progress()) print "%s is being formatted, %d%% completed" % (d2.devfile, d2.get_progress())
+        print "%s is being formatted, %d%% completed" % (d1.devfile, d1.get_progress())
+        print "%s is being formatted, %d%% completed" % (d2.devfile, d2.get_progress())
 {% endhighlight %}

 And voila!
-You have thread-less, light-weight asynchronous framework at hand... a bit like using a reactor, but without rewriting your code.
+You have a thread-less, light-weight asynchronous framework at hand... a bit like using a reactor, but without rewriting your code.

-And last, if you can't tweak the blocking parts of the code (e.g., third party library), you can use the "defer to thread" or "defer to process" approach, a la [twisted](http://twistedmatrix.com/trac/):
+And last, if you can't tweak the blocking parts of the code (e.g., third party libraries), you can use the "defer to thread" or "defer to process" approach, a la [twisted](http://twistedmatrix.com/trac/):

 {% highlight python %}
 @contextmanager
 def defer_to_thread(func):
-    thd = Thread(target = func)  # better use a thread-pool
+    thd = Thread(target = func)  # it would be smarter to use a
-    thd.start()
+    thd.start()                  # thread-pool
     yield thd
     thd.join()